OPEC, Russia seen gaining more power with Shell Dutch ruling

-Defeats in the courtroom and boardroom mean Royal Dutch Shell (RDSa.L), ExxonMobil (XOM.N) and Chevron (CVX.N) are all under pressure to cut carbon emissions faster.
-That’s good news for the likes of Saudi Arabia’s national oil company Saudi Aramco (2222.SE), Abu Dhabi National Oil Company and Russia's Gazprom (GAZP.MM) and Rosneft (ROSN.MM).
+Defeats in the courtroom and boardroom mean Royal Dutch Shell, ExxonMobil and Chevron are all under pressure to cut carbon emissions faster.
+That’s good news for the likes of Saudi Arabia’s national oil company Saudi Aramco, Abu Dhabi National Oil Company and Russia’s Gazprom and Rosneft.

 It means more business for them and the Saudi-led Organization of the Petroleum Exporting Countries (OPEC).